ABOUT THE PHOTOGRAPHERS

 From 2015 - 2018, photographers Paula Sharp and Ross Eatman undertook a project documenting native bee species for New York's Rockefeller State Park Preserve.
 Sponsored by the New York State Environmental Protection fund, this project culminated in the highly-regarded nature website, Wild Bees of New York, which documents more than 120 species of native bees.

-In September, 2018, Sharp and Eatman commenced a new project, documenting the extraordinary diversity of wild bee species at the National Butterfly Center in Mission, Texas.
-This website chronicles the ongoing NBC project.
+In September, 2018, Sharp and Eatman commenced a new project, documenting the extraordinary diversity of wild bee species in the Texas Lower Rio Grande Valley.
+This website chronicles this ongoing project.

 If you would like to contact the photographers, please use our Contact Page.
 For further information on other projects by Ross Eatman and Paula Sharp, click on the links below.